Advanced Search

 Article Contents

 ZHUANG Jianjun, WANG Nan.
-T3FRNet: A Cloth-Changing Person Re-identification via Texture-aware Transformer Tuning Fine-grained Reconstruction method[J].
+T3FRNet: A Cloth-Changing Person Re-identification via Texture-aware Transformer Tuning Fine-grained Reconstruction Method[J].
 Journal of Electronics & Information Technology. doi: 10.11999/JEIT250476

 Citation: ZHUANG Jianjun, WANG Nan.
-T3FRNet: A Cloth-Changing Person Re-identification via Texture-aware Transformer Tuning Fine-grained Reconstruction method[J].
+T3FRNet: A Cloth-Changing Person Re-identification via Texture-aware Transformer Tuning Fine-grained Reconstruction Method[J].
 Journal of Electronics & Information Technology. doi: 10.11999/JEIT250476

-T3FRNet: A Cloth-Changing Person Re-identification via Texture-aware Transformer Tuning Fine-grained Reconstruction method
+T3FRNet: A Cloth-Changing Person Re-identification via Texture-aware Transformer Tuning Fine-grained Reconstruction Method

 doi: 10.11999/JEIT250476 cstr: 32379.14.JEIT250476